parkervg/blendsql/README.md

 ## Few-Shot Prompting
 For the LLM-based ingredients in BlendSQL, few-shot prompting can be vital.
-In `LLMMap`, `LLMQA` and `LLMJoin`, we provide an interface to pass custom few-shot examples and dynamically retrieve those top-`k` most relevant examples at runtime, given the current inference example.
+In `LLMMap`, `LLMQA` and `LLMJoin`, we provide an interface to pass custom few-shot examples.
 #### `LLMMap`
 - [Default examples](./blendsql/ingredients/builtin/map/default_examples.json)
 - [All possible fields](./blendsql/ingredients/builtin/map/examples.py)